 As we mentioned before, Mailchimp has been investing in creating this type of content for some time now.
 They’ve been focusing on building resonance over reach by creating content that attracts specific types of viewers well before they may ever become a Mailchimp customer.

-Our CEO and co-founder Chris Savage sat down with Mark DiCristina, their Head of Brand, on our talk show, Brandwagon, to get the inside scoop on how creating binge-worthy content has helped them build audiences, and ultimately, do more with their content by focusing less on reach.
+Our CEO and co-founder Chris Savage sat down with Mark DiCristina, Mailchimp’s Head of Brand, on our talk show, Brandwagon, to get the inside scoop on how creating binge-worthy content has helped them build audiences, and ultimately, do more with their content by focusing less on reach.

-“Mailchimp Presents is an entertainment platform entrepreneurs.
+“Mailchimp Presents is an entertainment platform for entrepreneurs.
 Mailchimp’s mission has always been about empowering small businesses and helping them succeed and grow.
 We’ve always done that with software, but over the last couple of years, we began to feel like there are other ways that we can do that.
 We can make content that inspires them and motivates them and makes them feel like they’re not alone.”Mark DiCristina

 DiCristina goes on to explain why they’ve made this switch from focusing on awareness by investing a ton in advertising to investing their budget more in creating original content instead.
 When referencing the shows they’ve been creating at Mailchimp Presents, he notes, “It’s more durable, lasts longer, doesn’t require people to be interrupted … it changes our relationship with our customers.
 So now instead of interrupting people all the time, they want to come and engage with us.”